If you double on the oboe, here is a list of the essentials you might need.

 First, you’ll need a reliable instrument and a reed to play on.

 There are so many oboes to choose from!
-If you aren’t sure where to start, this is a great model for a woodwind player doubling on oboe.
+If you are looking for an oboe instrument for sale, this is a great model for a woodwind player doubling on oboe.

 Image Credit wwbw.com